Mammea

 Mammea is a flowering plant genus with about 70 species in the family Calophyllaceae.
 Its members are evergreen trees having edible fruits.
-The flowers are polygamous, with a unitary calyx opening into two or three valvate sepals.
-There are 4 to 8 petals.
-Berries are formed, containing 1 to 4 seeds.
+The plants are dioecious, i.e. each individual plant produces either male or female flowers only.
+The calyx is fully fused initially, splitting into two or three valvate sepals.
+There are four to eight petals.
+Berries are formed, containing one to four seeds.
 The leaves are rigid, coriaceous and often have pellucid dots.